-- If the vestibular system is damaged, a vestibular disorder can result.
+- Causes.
+If the vestibular system is damaged, a vestibular disorder can result.
 The cause may be due to disease, injury, drug or chemical poisoning, autoimmune problems, traumatic brain injury, or for unknown causes.

-- Diagnosing vestibular disorders can be difficult, and it is not unusual for a patient to see four or more physicians over several years before getting a definitive diagnosis.
+- Diagnosis.
+Diagnosing vestibular disorders can be difficult, and it is not unusual for a patient to see four or more physicians over several years before getting a definitive diagnosis.

-- There is no cure for most vestibular disorders, but most patients are able to adapt to life-changing constraints through diet and exercise, medication, physical therapy, surgery, or positional maneuvers.
+- Treatment.
+There is no cure for most vestibular disorders, but most patients are able to adapt to life-changing constraints through diet and exercise, medication, physical therapy, surgery, or positional maneuvers.

 Vestibular Disorder or Something Else?
 (A Personal Story)